 Let’s say you want to install rigid insulation on the exterior of your building that will have a cement fiber board cladding.
 You can attach the foam to the substrate easily, but then the fiber board will have to be fastened through the foam into the studs behind.
-This can create deflection issues, since the fastener has a portion of non-structural material to go through.
-I have heard numerous issues with boards sagging and waving and not being flush due to this.
+This can create deflection and structural issues, since the fastener has to go through of a non-structural material (foam board).
+I have heard numerous issues with boards sagging, warping and waving – not being flush for the cladding.
 Hardie will not warranty their product when there is more than 1″ foam behind it.
-Anything more than 1″, the cement fiber board must be in direct contact with a structural member.
+Anything more than 1″, must be in direct fastened to a structural member.

-When using more than 1″ of exterior insulation, you would then have to put strapping members vertically at 16″ on centre so that the cladding can be directly supported.
-This greatly increasing your labour and materials costs.
-In regions requiring a rain screen, these strapping members are required anyhow, but what about the majority of the country that does not require rain screen?
+When using more than 1″ of exterior insulation, you would then have to put strapping members vertically at 16″ on centre so that the cladding can be supported.
+This greatly increases your labour and materials costs.
+In regions requiring a rain screen, these strapping members are required, but what about the majority of the country that does not require rain screen?

 Quik-Therm Connect is an ideal solution.
 The built-in wood inserts located at 16 or 24″ on center allow the 4×8′ sheet to be attached directly to the studs.
 Any type of cladding can then be fastened just to the Connect wood strips, without having to go all the way to the studs behind.
-This creates structural support and complies with warranties of manufacturers like Hardie.
+This creates structural support and complies with manufacturer warranties – like Hardie.

 In the render above, you can see there is no OSB/plywood sheathing.
 In many regions you are not required to use sheathing where Quik-Therm Connect is installed.
 Builders have opted for let-in or other forms of lateral bracing.
 Interior drywall also contributes to the structural integrity.
 However, in high-seismic zones sheathing is still required.

-While Connect was initially designed as exterior insulation, over the years it has been used for various other applications.
+While Connect was initially designed as a exterior rigid foam insulation; over the years it has been used for various other applications.
 I am always pleasantly surprised at just how versatile the product is.

 One home builder decided to use it on his ceiling, creating an excellent thermal break below the rafters.
-With the seams taped, it also becomes the vapour barrier and thus eliminates the need for a separate layer of poly.
-Drywall can then be easily fastened to the Connect wood inserts.
+With the seams taped, it meets code as the vapour barrier and thus eliminates the need for a separate layer of poly.
+Drywall can be easily fastened to the Connect wood inserts.